davidlares/django-vue-books-api/README.md

 # DavidBooks

-This repo is a simple demo on Django-Vue Integration by creating a single CRUD for books directory. (workshop)
+This repo is a simple demo on Django-Vue Integration by the creation of a single CRUD for books directory. (workshop)

 ## Backend side

-Django 2.x and DjangoRestFramework with a single Book model.
+Django 2.x and Django Rest Framework with a single Book model.
 Please refer to the `requirements.txt` for the python dependencies

 ### Virtualenv